EVOLVED-5G/CAPIF_API_Services/docs/test_plan/api_discover_service/test_plan.md

         * onboardingInformation->apiInvokerCertificate must contain the public key signed.
      3. Response Header **Location** must be received with URI to new resource created, following this structure: *{apiRoot}/api-invoker-management/{apiVersion}/onboardedInvokers/{onboardingId}*

-  3. Response to Discover Request By Invoker:
+  3. Response to Discover Request By no invoker entity:
      1. **401 Unauthorized**
      2. Error Response Body must accomplish with **ProblemDetails** data structure with:
         * status 401